cooperj/socsreps.github.io/README.md

 **NAMING CONVENTIONS:**

 To make it as easy as possible to create a blog please name all your associated files such as images the same name as the blog itself.
-Please also use Camel Case and the naming convention as shown below:
+Please also use `kebab-case` and the naming convention as shown below:

-**Blog:**   myFirst30DaysAsSocsSchoolRep_BLOG.html
+**Blog:**   my-first-30-days.html

-**Image:**   myFirst30DaysAsSocsSchoolRep_IMAGE1.html (then IMAGE2 .. and so on)
+**Image:**   my-first-30-days_image1.html (then image2 .. and so on)

+Blogs are kept in the `/blogs` folder while images are kept in `/blogs/assets`

 This will help separate out content from the website in general and if any images are lost it is easy to find which ones they are.